Connecting a firewall already in production to the server

 - In the Generating the connecting package panel, click on Next then select This firewall is already in production.

-- Provide the connecting package to the administrator in charge of administrating the firewall on the remote site.
+- Provide the connecting package to the administrator in charge of managing the firewall on the remote site.

 - Ensure the administrator connects to the web administration interface of the firewall.

 - In the menu Configuration > System > Management Center of the firewall administration interface, ensure the administrator selects the connecting package.
-After installing the package, the administrator can see the connection settings to the SMC server in the same menu.
+After the package has been installed, the administrator can see the SMC server connection settings in the same menu.
 They are also displayed in the SMC dashboard component.

 - In the SMC server web interface, verify that the state of the firewall changes in the Firewalls menu.
 It must be "On line".